-Privileged accounts are accounts with the ability to make fundamental changes to network infrastructure or applications.
+Privileged accounts can make fundamental changes to network infrastructure or applications.
 When hackers gain access to privileged accounts, they can easily damage systems and steal data.
 This makes privileged access management (PAM) a critical security issue for all organizations.

-PAM seeks to secure all privileged accounts within a network community.
+Privileged access management seeks to secure all privileged accounts within a network community.
 These accounts include system admins, root accounts, domain administrators, and service accounts.
-They include all staff members with access to firewalls and routers.
-And privileged accounts may also apply to database admins.
+They also include all staff members with access to firewalls and routers, and privileged accounts may also apply to database admins.

-A robust PAM setup makes it possible to:
+A robust privileged access management setup makes it possible to:

 How can you create a PAM setup that delivers these features?
 This article will discuss several PAM best practices to manage privileged accounts without compromising the productivity of users.